jonaskohl/CLI_Icons/README.md

 }
 ```

+---

+> **Warning**

 Please make sure all of your files are actually valid ICO files.
-An easy way to
-convert from PNG to ICO is to use [ImageMagick](https://imagemagick.org) and
-use the following command:
+An easy way to convert from PNG to ICO is to use [ImageMagick](https://imagemagick.org) and use the following command:

 ```
 magick mogrify -format ico *.png
 ```

+To verify, please use the `Validate-Icos.ps1` script.
+It will point out every ico file with an invalid format.

 ---